Sultan Kösen: Records

 On 25 August 2009, Kösen's standing height was recorded at 246.4 cm in his home country by Guinness World Records, overtaking former world record holder Bao Xishun, who stands 236.1 cm tall.
 Kösen also holds the current Guinness record for the largest hands, at 27.5 cm, and the second-largest feet: 36.5 cm (left foot) and 35.5 cm (right foot).

 On 25 August 2010, according to the University of Virginia, a height of up to 254.3 cm had been confirmed by doctors, who stated that this might be Kösen's actual height, artificially lowered by scoliosis and bad posture.

 On 9 February 2011, Kösen was remeasured by Guinness World Records at 251 cm.
 They also remeasured his hands at 28 cm, which broke his previous record.

+A 2026 Channel 4 documentary called The World's Tallest Man the Next Chapter featured Kösen.